-ILES Division FY18 Work Plan Virginia State Police
+ILES Division FY19 Work Plan

+Virginia State Police

-The ILES Division operates under the guidelines outlined in a May 2013 joint Memorandum of Understanding with the Virginia State Police (VSP).
-Both the VSP and OSIG have appointed senior staff to serve as liaisons between the two agencies in order to de-conflict and/or coordinate investigative and operational matters pertaining to allegations of fraud, waste, abuse or corruption, or other administrative and criminal matters affecting the operations of the Commonwealth's executive branch agencies and certain nonstate agencies as defined in OSIG's enabling legislation (Code § 2.2-311).
+The ILES Division operates under the guidelines outlined in an October 2017, joint Memorandum of Understanding with the Virginia State Police (VSP).
+Both VSP and OSIG have appointed senior staff to serve as liaisons between the two agencies in order to deconflict and/or coordinate investigative and operational matters pertaining to allegations of fraud, waste, abuse, corruption or other administrative and criminal matters affecting the operations of the Commonwealth's executive branch agencies and certain nonstate agencies as defined in OSIG's enabling legislation (Code § 2.2-311).

-OSIG's Point-of-Contact Initiative
+Point-of-Contact Initiative

-The OSIG Point-of-Contact initiative (POC) seeks to promote collaborative and professional relationships between the ILES Division and appropriate managers within executive branch agencies.
-For most agencies, the Chief Audit Executive or other senior executive serves as the agency POC counterpart.
+The OSIG Point-of-Contact (POC) initiative seeks to promote collaborative and professional relationships between the ILES Division and appropriate managers within executive branch agencies.
+For most agencies, the chief audit executive or other senior executive serves as the agency POC counterpart.

 The POC initiative has been in place since January 2014.
-OSIG special agents and investigators are assigned to serve as POC liaisons to various executive branch agencies, and are tasked to meet with respective agency POC counterparts on a minimum annual basis.
+OSIG special agents are assigned to serve as POC liaisons to various executive branch agencies and are tasked to meet with respective agency POC counterparts on a minimum annual basis.

 Through the POC initiative, OSIG aims to share information that fosters proactive steps to enhance efficiency and effectiveness of operations within executive branch agencies.
-Each OSIG POC liaison is tasked with providing agency counterparts with updates on pertinent activities within OSIG, and relevant information regarding control and oversight of financial resources and procurement practices.
+Each OSIG POC liaison is tasked with providing agency counterparts with updates on pertinent activities within OSIG and relevant information regarding control and oversight of financial resources and procurement practices.

-The OSIG POC initiative provides opportunity for agency counterparts to share information on activities within their respective agencies and identify areas that might benefit from independent review by OSIG, as well as information that might be indicative of fraud, waste or abuse of state resources.
+The OSIG POC initiative provides an opportunity for agency counterparts to share information on activities within their respective agencies and identify areas that might benefit from independent review by OSIG, as well as information that might be indicative of fraud, waste or abuse of state resources.